o-william-white/galaxy_tutorials/dada2_tutorial.md

 We will use the tool 'dada2: learnErrors' to generate error models for the forward and reverse reads.

-Select 'dada2: learnErrors' from the tool panel and set the following paramters 'Short read data': paired - in two separate datasets 'Forward read data': select the dataset collection tab and then the filterAndTrim collection for forward reads from the drop down list
+Select 'dada2: learnErrors' from the tool panel and set the following paramters:
+* 'Short read data': select the dataset collection tab and then the filterAndTrim collection for forward reads from the drop down list

-This will add two datasets to you Galaxy history.
-Rename the Galaxy history so that it is clear that this output is for the forward reads.
+This will add two datasets to you Galaxy history:

-For each dataset produced by learnErrors:
+* "dada2: learnErrors on data x and data y and others: error rates plot"
+* "dada2: learnErrors on data x and data y, and others"

+However, it is not clear that this step was performed on the forward samples.
+So we need to rename the results in our history to reflect this.

+To change the the name of a result in your history:
-Select the 'pencil' icon
+* Select the 'pencil' icon
-Edit the name to reflect that it is for the forward reads Save changes
+* Edit the name
+* Save changes

+Change the names as follows:
+* "dada2: learnErrors on data x and data y and others: error rates plot" to "dada2: learnErrors forward: error rates plot"
+* "dada2: learnErrors on data x and data y, and others" to "dada2: learnErrors forward"

 Below the plot produced for the forward reads